 Somewhere between the murdering and madness is a love story, although we don't know how big a part it will play.
 Oh, and it'll have two endings even though the plot is linear.

-Here's all the Atomic Heart gameplay you need to see
+Here's all the other Atomic Heart gameplay to watch

 Atomic Heart will support RTX